nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 | core_id_suffix_name  | Core id suffix name       | Device variable cmake                    | CMake             | Unify data record across single core and multicore device.
 For example, for the same hello_world project name, in multicore device, it is may called hello_world_cm4 and hello_world_cm7 while in single core device, it is may called hello_world, then "hello_world${core_id_suffix_name}" can work for all cases.
 For cm4 core, it can be "\_cm4", for cm7 core, it can be "_cm7", for single core, it can be "" |
 | multicore_foldername | multicore folder name     | Device variable cmake                    | CMake             | Unify data record across single core and multicore device.
 For example, for the same hello_world project root, in multicore device evkmimxrt1170, it is boards/evkmimxrt1170/demo_apps/hello_world/cm4 and boards/evkmimxrt1170/demo_apps/hello_world/cm7 while in single core board frdmk64f, it is boards/frdmk64f/demo_apps/hello_world, then "boards/evkmimxrt1170/demo_apps/hello_world/${multicore_foldername}" can work for all cases.
 For cm4 core, it can be "cm4", for cm7 core, it can be "cm7", for single core, it can be "." |
 | soc_series           | soc series                | Soc series cmake                         | CMake             | Specify the soc series, like "BASE_PATH \$\{SdkRootDirPath}/devices/\$\{soc_series}/${device}" |

+The above variables shall anyway be provided in CMake because they are used before Kconfig process.

 Here is the Kconfig stored variable table: